 Keyera takes on interest rate risk in association with its debt financing.
 Amounts paid in respect of interest on debt reduce Keyera's cash flow.
 Interest rates are influenced by Canadian and global economic conditions beyond Keyera's control.
+Increased inflation and any economic conditions resulting from governmental attempts to reduce inflation, such as the imposition of higher interest rates, could negatively impact Keyera's borrowing costs, which could, in turn, have a material adverse effect on Keyera's cash flow and ability to service obligations under its debt securities and other debt obligations.
+Moreover, floating rate debt obligations expose Keyera to changes in interest rates could result in changes in the amount required to service debt.

-Floating rate debt obligations expose Keyera to changes in interest payments, which could have an adverse effect on Keyera's financial results, as variations in interest rates could result in changes in the amount required to service debt.
-As part of its efforts to mitigate the risk exposure associated with interest rate fluctuations, Keyera: (a) generally funds long term assets with long term, fixed-rate debt or equity, (b) limits floating-rate debt exposure, which is historically comprised of drawdowns under its credit facility, (c) ladders the maturity dates of its long term unsecured notes to manage re-financing risks; and (d) uses derivative instruments, including forward currency contracts and cross currency swaps, to hedge against the effect of future exchange rate movements.
+As part of its efforts to mitigate the risk exposure associated with interest rate fluctuations, Keyera: (a) generally funds long term assets with long term, fixed-rate debt or equity; (b) limits floating-rate debt exposure, which is historically comprised of drawdowns under its credit facility; (c) ladders the maturity dates of its long term unsecured notes to manage re-financing risks; and (d) uses derivative instruments, including forward currency contracts and cross currency swaps, to hedge against the effect of future exchange rate movements.
 There is no guarantee these mitigation measures will be effective.